-Fraud, waste and/or abuse are special types of potential compliance issues.
-FWA is a big problem in the Medicare/Medicaid system and we are obligated to report any FWA issues we see in our day-to-day jobs.
-FWA can be committed by providers, brokers, health plans, pharmacies, pharmacy benefit management companies, our members, and even our fellow employees.
+Fraud, waste and abuse are special types of potential compliance issues.
+FWA is a big problem in the Medicare and Medicaid Programs and we are obligated to report any FWA issues we see in our day-to-day jobs.
+FWA can be committed by various entities, including but not limited to providers, brokers, health plans, pharmacies, pharmacy benefit management companies, our members, and even our fellow employees.

 In addition, it is illegal to knowingly present, or cause to be presented, a false or fraudulent claim or statement to the government (False Claims Act).
 False claims, fraud, dishonesty, or criminal conduct of any sort, on the part of any employee, officer, director, or anyone doing business with SCAN will not be tolerated.
-For our full policy on FWA, refer to the Employee Handbook.
+For more information about the plan's FWA policy, refer to the Employee Handbook.